EgiChem/ml-D12-app/README.md

+# ML-GB SC-CO2

-# Prediction of binary diffusivities in supercritical carbon dioxide
+Prediction of binary diffusivities in supercritical carbon dioxide

 This tool estimates the binary diffusivity of a solute in supercritical carbon dioxide using a machine learning model trained with 4000 experimental data points from over 170 systems.